tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 This opens a popup window with all the open files.
 Click on a file to select it for editing in the window.

 This function can also be activated by moving the mouse to the left edge of the editor window.

+### Goto next open file

+This is an alternative to the above function and allows you to jump around the open files.
+Each time this function is triggered the editor window will switch content.
+Internally the editor just keeps a list of all open files, and this just jumps to the next file in that list until the last file is reached and it jumps to the first instead.
+This function will also show the name of the current "jumped to" file at the bottom of the window just like when you move the mouse up to the toolbar area.

+Note that this function has no default key configured and must be set in the settings window before it can be used.
+On Mac Alt+Tab works since it is not used by the system, on Windows and Linux you probably need some other key combination.

+This function is new in version 1.4.1.

 <!-- @EndDiv -->